JOSM/areaselector/README.md

 The icons currently in use are from the [Tracer Plugin](http://wiki.openstreetmap.org/wiki/JOSM/Plugins/Tracer).

 For image manipulation [Marvin Project](http://marvinproject.sourceforge.net/) is used.
 The code was rebundled as jar files to make it easier to include.
 The MarvinPluginLoader was extended to search for already loaded classes first, before loading Plugins directly from jar files.
 The source is included in the jar files.

+The second image manipulation library, which is also used to detect polygons is [boofcv](http://boofcv.org/).
+This software is licensed under Apache License, Version 2.0.